wazuh/wazuh-documentation/source/deployment-options/index.rst

 Installation alternatives
 =========================

 You can install Wazuh using other deployment options.
 These are complementary to the installation methods you can find in the  :ref:`Installation guide <installation_guide>` and the :ref:`Quickstart <quickstart>`.
-All the alternatives here include instructions on how to install the Wazuh central components.
-After installing the :ref:`components <components>`, you then need to deploy the agent to your endponts.

 Installing the Wazuh central components
 ---------------------------------------

+All the alternatives include instructions on how to install the Wazuh central components.
+After installing the :ref:`components <components>`, you then need to deploy the agent to your endponts.

 .. raw:: html